A little like Bugs Bunny’s, Simpson Strong-Tie’s favorite season is “deck season.”

 Continue reading “Deck Safety: 5 Warning Signs of an Unsafe Deck”

-When I sat down to design this coop, I knew that we wanted something awesome.
+When I sat down to design these chicken coop plans, I knew that we wanted something awesome.
 We wanted to design a coop with clean, modern lines that had a simple yet great-looking exterior.
 This thing will be sitting in our yard all the time, so we knew just any old coop wouldn’t work.
-Jamie and I sat down to research coop designs but nothing was exactly what we wanted.
+Jamie and I sat down to research chicken coop plans but nothing was exactly what we wanted.
 We didn’t want the standard look of boxes attached to boxes.
 We wanted everything housed in one single unit, under one roof.

 Just as knowing the load capacities of your metal hardware is crucial to the longevity and structural integrity of your building project, so is understanding the potential for corrosion.
 The likelihood of rust and rot increases when building outdoors in wet environments and other corrosive conditions.
 Having a solid awareness of the corrosive threats posed by the environment and your building materials will help you to choose the fasteners, connectors and anchors that will best mitigate corrosion risk and keep your project structurally sound for the long haul.